Quickstart

 Switch a Card

-webhook, fired after a user authenticates to a merchant account.
+, fired after a user authenticates to a merchant account.
 You can read more about sending card data to Knot here.